Thai-Style Minced Chicken Lettuce Cups

 - Cilantro and/or mint sprigs

-- Fill a large bowl with cold water.
+- If using iceberg lettuce: fill a large bowl with cold water.
 Place the head of lettuce on a cutting board; cut off the stem, then cut around the inner core of the lettuce and remove (do not cut all the way through the lettuce; just deep enough to remove the core).
 Discard the flimsy, ragged outer leaves and then place the head of lettuce in the bowl of water.
 Gently pull apart the leaves, then place them on a paper towel to dry.
 Cut any large leaves in half.
 Chill the lettuce cups in refrigerator until ready to serve.
+(If using butter lettuce, you won't have any issues pulling apart the leaves so this step is not necessary.)

 - Heat the oil in large sauté pan over medium heat.
 Add the onion and ginger and cook, stirring frequently, until soft, 4-5 minutes.
 Add the garlic and cook 1 minute more.